 Reporting international crimes is not as straightforward as it seems.
-There are factors to consider, such as what kind of crime is it, what jurisdiction does it fall under, and what agency is responsible?
+There are factors to consider, such as what kind of crime it is, what jurisdiction it falls under, and what agency is responsible.

 The Pew Research Center released its annual report on religious restrictions around the world, which have been steadily creeping upwards.
 Here, we review some highlights from the study.

 Some tips on good digital safety practices to help keep you and your data safe when going through rigorous border checks both at home and abroad.

 The connection of social media to personal security is often overlooked by many workers overseas.
 Social media can be a useful tool to enhance personal security or it can be a tool to expose someone’s vulnerabilities.

 Learn more about the U.S. State Department’s launch of a new consular security and safety messaging system and how to access the new system.